andyrut/spell-gallery/README.md

 # Spell Gallery

 ## Description
-A Windows app that assists in the selection of card art/print for specific cards in MTG Cockatrice.
+A Windows app that assists the selection of card art/print for specific cards in MTG Cockatrice.

 ## Download